GMOD/jbrowse/docs/site/installation.md

 {@inject: setup_snip}

+## Alternative JBrowse setup needed if you use plugins

-**IMPORTANT NOTE: if you are using JBrowse plugins, you must download the source code or use git clone of https://github.com/GMOD/jbrowse instead of the minified release.
-Then you must run ./setup.sh or npm run build/npm run watch when you are adding or building plugin code or the jbrowse source code**
+JBrowse now bundles plugins at build time, so if you use plugins or want to modify jbrowse source code yourself you must download  the source code or use git clone of https://github.com/GMOD/jbrowse

-Source code:

- {@inject: download_snip}
+{@inject: setup_alt}

+Note: use `npm run watch` to automatically pick up changes to the code that you make (need to restart if you add or remove files though)

+## Congratulations

+You should see a message that says "Congratulations, JBrowse is on the web" with a link to the "Volvox example data"

+If you don't see this then you may have missed a setup step